pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 - Use as primary input for gridline statistical analysis

 ![](./screenshots/raw-lsd-segments-centers.png)
 **Figure.
-Raw LSD Segment Centers**
+Raw LSD Segment Centers.** "Landscape" orientation.
+Grid line patterns a clearly observable with slight CW rotation off the vertical position.

 ![](./screenshots/major-vertical-centers.png )
 **Figure.
-Representative LSD Segment Centers Family After Thickness and Orientation Separation** (Note, this set has also been rotated using angle obtained from angle distribution analysis)
+Representative LSD Segment Centers Family After Thickness and Orientation Separation.** Note, this set has also been rotated using angle obtained from angle distribution analysis.
+This "Landscape" family clearly exhibits grid structure in vertical direction.

 ## 4. Node Detection